mazyacin/Biladi/README.md

 ---

-**you can make a version off this app for your country really easily even food or anything im going to break this into steps**:
+**you can make a version of this app for your idea , Here are the Steps to do that **:

 **Step 1**: idea , get assets which are images and audio ,images you can get them from google and the audio you either make them with your own sound or you can go to voicertool.com which has text to speech  for free and you can choose which sound ( the one im using is Brian)